SunnySummit/NMS-Remixed-Biome-Mods/README.md

 ---

-to use one of these mods, download a selected 'EXMLs' folder (e.g. using [Download Directory](https://download-directory.github.io/)), then locate and import each 'BIOMES' folder** via.
+to use one of these mods, download a selected 'EXMLs' folder (e.g. using [Download Directory](https://download-directory.github.io/)), then locate and import each 'BIOMES' folder* via.
 Plumgen, then export. this updates the mod so you can play legacy mods in the newest versions of no man's sky. more info on how to import [in this youtube video](https://youtu.be/zzaeyRAobOQ?t=450).

-**if you only see 'Biomes', search deeper in the folder structure for 'BIOMES'
+*if you only see 'Biomes', search deeper in the folder structure for 'BIOMES' *some mods contain multiple 'BIOMES' subfolders.
+Plumgen can import multiple BIOMES folder if you simply add a number at the end, like 'BIOMES2' which i've already done for you. :)

 ---